 Founded in 1984 and owned by Sandra Blinstrubas and Chuck Schumann, Microcom has always been a leader in bringing new telecommunications and television technology to Alaska and Hawaii.
 Our years of dedication to customer service and competition have allowed all multi-channel video service consumers in these states to see a benefit from our work.
 Microcom is proud of its innovative solutions to our customers’ communications needs, which have resulted in many “firsts” in the satellite industry.
-Call on Microcom today to solve all your satellite communications needs.

 - First Alaskan direct-broadcast satellite reception system

 - First 24-hour live broadcast television reception in Alaska